mcdemarco/the-new-kitchen-cookbook/meat/texasChili.md

 ## Variants

 I added some spare chiles for a second recipe, as noted.
+Tortilla chips are supposed to be a good substitute for masa harina, but I ended up skipping that step altogether.